gerritdevriese/kzones/README.md

 cd kzones && ./build
 ```

-## Setup
+## Configuration

 ### General

-#### Show zones when I start moving a window

-While moving a window you will have the option to snap it to a zone.
-Either by dragging it to it's indicator or the full zone.

-#### Show zone selector when I drag a window to the top of the screen
+#### Zone Selector

-When enabled, a zone selector will appear when you drag a window to the top of the screen.
-Which allows you to snap the window to a zone.
-The selector displays all zones from all layouts.
+The zone selector is a small widget that appears when you drag a window to the top of the screen.
+It allows you to snap the window to a zone regardless of the current layout.

+- Enable or disable the zone selector.
+- Set the distance from the top of the screen at which the zone selector will start to appear.

+#### Zone Overlay

+The zone overlay is a fullscreen overlay that appears when you move a window.
+It shows all zones from the current layout and the window will snap to the zone you drop it on.

+- Enable or disable the zone overlay.
+- Choose whether the overlay should be shown when you start moving a window or when you press the toggle overlay shortcut.
+- Choose where the cursor needs to be in order to highlight a zone, either in the center of the zone or anywhere inside the zone.

 #### Remember and restore window geometries

-When enabled, the script will remember the geometry of each window when it's moved to a zone.
+The script will remember the geometry of each window when it's moved to a zone.
 When the window is moved out of the zone, it will be restored to it's original geometry.

-#### Require shortcut to show overlay

-When enabled, the overlay will only be shown when the "Toggle OSD" shortcut is pressed.
-Otherwise the overlay will be shown when moving a window.
-Previously known as "Inverted mode".
+- Enable or disable this behavior.

 ### Layouts